symblai/symbl-agora-Android-app/README.md

 ## Introduction

+Through its partnership with Agora.io, Symbl.ai provides developers a Symbl.ai [Extension][symbl_extension] in the Agora.io Extension's Marketplace.
+The Symbl.ai Extension enables Android developers to transform their existing Agora.ios voice, video, or text messaging apps into the next level of bleeding edge technology with Symbl.ai's Conversation Intelligence APIs.

-The Android app is a sample application designed to demonstrate how you implement Symbl.ai's Conversation Intelligence APIs into an Android application with Agora.io.
+In an effort to assist developers with digitally transforming their Agora.io voice, video or text messaging apps with Symbl.ai's Conversation Intelligence APIs, Symbl.a is hosting the following Android app, which is a sample application designed to demonstrate how you implement Symbl.ai's Conversation Intelligence APIs into an Android application with Agora.io.

+It is merely for demonstration purposes only but any one is free to refactor the application for their own particular use-cases.

 ### Pre-requisites